bartossh/static_scanner/README.md

 Usage: detector git [OPTIONS]

 Options:
       --url <String>       URL to git repository to scan.
       --config <Path>      Path to config YAML file used for scanner configuration.
-      --omit <String>  Space separated file patterns to ommit --dedup          De duplicates recurring secrets.
+      --omit <String>      Space separated file patterns to ommit --dedup              If dpecified fe duplicates recurring secrets.
 De duplication happens in the order of scanners in the config file.
-      --nodeps         Omits default dependencies such as npm, venv, gems, ect.
+      --nodeps             If specified omits default dependencies such as npm, venv, gems, ect.
+      --scan-local         If specified scans all local brancheses.
+      --scan-remote        If specified scans all remote brancheses.
+      --branches <String>  If specified scans branches from the given list, otherwise HEAD is scanned or all branches with flag --scan-local or -scan-remote.
   -h, --help               Print help
   -V, --version            Print version
 ```